run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 *   At the command-line run:

         runai project set team-a
-        runai submit hpo1 -i gcr.io/run-ai-demo/quickstart -g 1 --parallelism 3 --completions 10 -v /nfs/john/hpo:/hpo
+        runai submit hpo1 -i gcr.io/run-ai-demo/quickstart-hpo -g 1 \
+                --parallelism 3 --completions 12 -v /nfs:/nfs/hpo

 *   We named the job _hpo1_
 *   The job is assigned to _team-a_
-*   The job will be complete when 10 pods will run (--completions 10), each allocated with a single GPU (-g 1)
+*   The job will be complete when 12 pods will run (--completions 12), each allocated with a single GPU (-g 1)
 *   At most, there will be 3 pods running concurrently (--parallelism 3)
-*   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-xxx``.
+*   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-hpo``.
 The image contains a startup script that runs selects a set of hyper parameters and then uses them.
-*   The ``/nfs/john/hpo`` directory on shared storage is mapped to ``/hpo``.
+See [link to file](link-here.md)
+*   The command maps a shared volume ``/nfs`` shared volume to a directory in the container ``/nfs/hpo``.
 The running pods will use the directory to sync hyperparameters and save results.

-XXXX

 Follow up on the job's status by running: